Mermaid Fetish

 The embodiment side has a more recent, datable history.

-- 1947: The Weeki Wachee Springs attraction in Florida began staging underwater "mermaid" performances, an early professionalization of the look; it became a Florida state park in 2008.
+- 1947: The Weeki Wachee Springs attraction in Florida staged its first underwater "mermaid" show in October, choreographed by former US Navy diver Newton Perry, who hid air hoses in the scenery so performers appeared to breathe underwater.
+It became a Florida state park in 2008.

-- 2000s to present: The hobby grew with the spread of monofins and, later, custom silicone tails (high-end platinum-cure tails can exceed $1,000 and weigh 25 to 60 pounds out of water), supported by conventions, classes and a sizable online community of "mers."
+- 2000s to present: The hobby grew with the spread of monofins and, later, custom silicone tails (high-end platinum-cure tails often cost well over $1,000 and weigh 25 to 60 pounds out of water), supported by conventions, classes and a sizable online community of "mers."
+Netflix's 2023 docuseries MerPeople gave the subculture mainstream visibility.

 In practice